muskmelon/xeno_ui_wip/README.md

 ## Test Channel Widget
-* nothing will happen if no proper user yml is present, it is being request during open_channel() so must make sure that the file contains user list exists:
+* nothing will happen if no proper user yml is present, it is being request during open_channel() so must make sure that the file contains user list exists, and each user MUST present `account_id`:
   * `<seed_set>/config/ui_data.yml` in xeno_ui
   * `users/users.yml` in xenoui_recipe_generator
+  * `students/ui_data.yml` in ofc-ui, NOTE there is NO `account_id` for this one
-  * we should standardize this somehow later
+  * we should standardize this somehow!!

 ## Action Menu Widget
  * in template generic option block for each taregt MUST defined and MUST placed at bottom position